-From banks to brokerage accounts, asking the country where you are tax resident is now a common question.
-This follows years of banks asking “are you a US citizen or permanent resident?” to comply with FATCA, and it’s all because of one regulation: the Common Reporting Standard, or CRS.
+‘Where do you pay your taxes?’
+From banks to brokerage accounts, being asked where you’re a tax resident is now a common question.
+This follows years of banks asking “are you a US citizen or permanent resident?” to comply with FATCA.

-CRS is the latest solution to cracking down on undisclosed offshore bank accounts by allowing entire countries to mandate their banks to share data into the pool of information which then gets fed to every other country to keep tabs on its citizens.
-It’s the end of the “undisclosed Swiss bank account” the media often speaks of, but that doesn’t really exist.
+By allowing entire countries to mandate their banks to share data, it gets fed to every other country to keep tabs on its citizens.
+It means that the so-called ‘undisclosed’ Swiss bank account the media likes to speak about, no longer really exists.

-So far, more than 100 countries – including most tax havens and offshore banking havens – have signed up, and most of those are already exchanging data.
+So far, around 110 countries – including most tax havens and offshore banking havens – have signed up, and most of those are already exchanging data.

-Banks have to ask you where you are a tax resident and they won’t take “nowhere” for an answer anymore.
-Banks were never very understanding of the “perpetual traveler” or “digital nomad” concept, and CRS takes it to a whole new level.
+Banks have to ask you where you are a tax resident, and they won’t take “nowhere” for an answer anymore.
+Banks never understood the perpetual traveler or digital nomad concept, and CRS takes it to a whole new level.

-However, if you are a perpetual traveler and have no home – or just enjoy some form of banking secrecy – there is a possible workaround in the form of non-CRS countries.
+However, if you are a perpetual traveler and have no home – or enjoy some form of banking privacy – there is a possible workaround in the form of non-CRS countries.

-With some 106 countries taking part in CRS, that means plenty aren’t.
-Many of those countries are places you probably wouldn’t want to visit, let alone bank in (Sierra Leone comes to mind).
-However, there are a few quality countries that have yet to take a sledgehammer to bank secrecy.
+With around 110 countries taking part in CRS, plenty aren’t.
+Many of these countries are places you probably wouldn’t want to visit, let alone bank in (Sierra Leone comes to mind).
+However, there are a few quality countries that have yet to take a proverbial sledgehammer to banking secrecy.

 Keep in mind: